-3.8 What is the difference between Co-applicants and Collaborators?
+3.7 What is the difference between Co-Applicants and Collaborators?

-A Co-Applicant has a well-defined, critical and substantial role in the conduct and steering of the proposed research.
+A Co-Applicant has a well-defined, critical, and substantial role in the conduct and steering of the proposed research.
 Each Co-Applicant must confirm their participation and is invited to view the application form online.
 An official Collaborator is an individual or an organisation who will have an integral and discrete role in delivering the research activities.
 Named collaborators provide specific contributions (either direct or indirect) to the project activities.

-The Lead Applicant is best placed to determine whether a contributor should be a named Coapplicant or a Collaborator on the award.
-Please reference page 12 of the Guidance Notes for more information on Co-applicants and Collaborators.
+The Lead Applicant is best placed to determine whether a contributor should be a named Co-Applicant or a Collaborator on the award.
+Please reference Section 6.4 and Section 6.5 of the EIA 2024 Guidance Notes for more information on Co-Applicants and Collaborators.

-3.9 Can a Co-applicant/Collaborator be from outside Ireland?
+3.8 Can a Co-Applicant/Collaborator be from outside Ireland?

-Yes, Co-applicants and/or Collaborators from outside Ireland are welcome where the nature of the research makes this necessary.
+Yes, Co-Applicants and/or Collaborators from outside Ireland are welcome where the nature of the research makes this necessary.

-3.10 Do the Co-applicants have to approve my application before I can submit it?
+3.9 Do the Co-Applicants have to approve my application before I can submit it?

-No, Co-applicants need to approve their participation on the application and complete their own section in the form.
+No, Co-Applicants need to approve their participation on the application and complete their own section in the form.

-3.11 Will the HRB pay for visits to and from Co-applicants/Collaborators?
+3.10 Will the HRB pay for visits to and from Co-Applicants/Collaborators?

-Yes, visits to and from Co-applicants/Collaborators where justified may be included in the application budget under running costs.
+Yes, visits to and from Co-Applicants/Collaborators where justified may be included in the application budget under running costs.

-3.12 Is a Collaborator agreement form needed?
+3.11 Is a Collaborator agreement form needed?

-At full application stage you are required to submit a signed collaboration agreement form for each collaborator included in the proposal.
+Collaborator information (or form) is not required at Pre-application stage.
+However, at full application stage you are required to submit a signed collaboration agreement form for each collaborator included in the proposal.
 These forms must be uploaded and submitted with the full application.
-No collaborator information (or form) is required at Pre-application stage.

-3.13 Can a Collaborator be from private enterprise?
+3.12 Can a Collaborator be from private enterprise?